 Credit card debt can be a scary thing.
 If you don’t use your cards responsibly, you could find yourself under a mountain of debt before you know it.
 To make matters worse, it can often seem as if paying your monthly bill has no impact on lowering the actual amount that you owe!
 If you’re hanging on to a credit card with a high balance and a steep interest rate, transferring that balance to a card with an introductory APR of 0% could save you hundreds, or even thousands of dollars.

-The Chase Slate® Credit Card is currently one of the best low interest credit cards on the market, especially for a balance transfer.
-This card offers 15 months with 0% intro APR on both new purchases and balance transfers.
-The ongoing APR is 15.74% - 24.49% Variable.
-But best of all, there is no fee for transferring a balance within the first 60 days!
-Another great option to consider is the Citi Simplicity® Card - No Late Fees Ever.
-This credit card currently offers an intro APR of 0%* for 21 months on Purchases* and 0%* for 21 months on Balance Transfers*.
+The Citi Simplicity® Card - No Late Fees Ever is currently one of the best low interest credit cards on the market, especially for a balance transfer.
+This credit card currently offers an intro APR of 0%* for 18 months on Purchases* and 0%* for 18 months on Balance Transfers*.
 Transfering your high-interest credit card balance to one of these useful balance transfer credit cards can help you pay off your debt much quicker and save you a lot of money!

 2. You pay your balance in full, but are only earning 1% back